The Difference Between Food Allergies, Intolerance, & Sensitivities

 *A food trigger simply refers to a food that causes a negative reaction in an individual.

-Now that we've got that out of the way, here's a quick run down of the differences between between the types of reactions and the ways in which they're diagnosed.
+Now that we've got that out of the way, here's a quick run down of the different types of reactions and the ways in which they're diagnosed.

 Food allergies cause immune system reactions that typically occur within a few minutes to two hours.
 Symptoms range from mild to severe and include hives, dizziness, trouble breathing, swollen tongue, and anaphylaxis (which can be life-threatening).
 Food allergies can only be (and should only be) diagnosed and treated under the care of a physician.